openforcefield/openff-recharge/docs/users/resp.md

 Topologically symmetrical atoms are grouped by index
 :::

-Within OpenFF Recharge the symmetry groups are assigned user either the RDKIT `CanonicalRankAtoms` function with `breakTies=False` or the OpenEye `OEPerceiveSymmetry` functions depending on which toolkit the user has installed.
-A preference is given to the OpenEye function if both toolkits are installed.
+Symmetry groups are assigned user either the RDKIT `CanonicalRankAtoms` function with `breakTies=False` or the OpenEye `OEPerceiveSymmetry` functions depending on which toolkit is installed.
+A preference is given to using OpenEye if both toolkits are installed.

 ## Creating a charge parameter

-RESP charges are represented by the framework as a [library charge parameter](library_charge_section).
-Namely, as both a mapped SMILES pattern and a list of corresponding charges.
-By encoding which charge values map to which atoms in the molecule using a SMILES pattern, we can easily define store the exact molecule that the RESP charges should be applied to, and also which atoms must have equivalent charges.
+RESP charges are represented within the framework as a [library charge parameter](library_charge_section); namely, as both a mapped SMILES pattern and a list of corresponding charges.
+Encoding which values map to which atoms in the molecule into a SMILES pattern allows us to both easily define the exact molecule that the RESP charges should be applied to, as well tp define which atoms must have equivalent charges.

-The created SMILES pattern is required to explicitly contain **all** atoms in the molecule, i.e. no implicit hydrogens, and every one of those explicit atoms must have an accompanying map index.
-These map indices need not be unique, but rather any atoms, that have the same map index will be assigned the exact same partial charge from a corresponding vector of values
+The created SMILES pattern is required to explicitly contain **all** atoms in the molecule, i.e. no implicit hydrogens or partial matches, and every one of those explicit atoms must have an accompanying map index.
+These map indices need not be unique, but rather, any atoms that have the same map index will be assigned the exact same partial charge from a corresponding vector of values

 $$ \mathbf{x}_{resp} =
   \begin{bmatrix} x_{1} & \dots & x_{n_{resp}} \end{bmatrix}^\intercal